mayb05/waph-mayb05/labs/lab1/README.md

 ### Lab 1 Overview
 Lab link: [https://github.com/mayb05/waph-mayb05/tree/main/labs/lab1](https://github.com/mayb05/waph-mayb05/tree/main/labs/lab1)
+In this lab, I use wireshark to understand HTTP protocol of GET/REQUEST/RESPONSE.
+I also create programs in c, and php to gain more experience.
+We also use CGI to deploy my webpages.

 #### Part 1 - The Web and HTTP Protocol
 ##### Task 1 - Wireshark and HTTP Protocol